BrenoAqua/Senren/README.md

    - _KleeOne-SemiBold.ttf
    - _NotoSansJP.ttf
    - _NotoSerifJP.ttf
+> Noto Sans JP is used as a fallback for Hiragino.
+If you prefer to use Noto Sans JP, you can ignore Hiragino and skip downloading it.
+Similarly, Noto Serif JP serves as a fallback for Klee One.
+However, if you don’t want to use Klee One, you’ll need to adjust the styling in the CSS.
 3. Navigate to the following directory on your computer:
  `C:\Users\Administrator\AppData\Roaming\Anki2\YourAnkiProfileName\collection.media`
     - Replace **YourAnkiProfileName** with the actual name of your Anki profile.